 Directed by Ifeoma Fafunwa

 August 19 – 25, 2019 at the Edinburg International Festival’s You Are Here series

 HEAR WORD! gives an intimate view into the obstacles that Nigerian women face.
 Stories of domestic violence, of women’s absence from positions of power, of resilience and resistance, of shattering the culture of silence, of overturning the status quo, of abuse, disrespect, bravery, sisterhood and joy.
 It’s a life-affirming call for female solidarity and empowerment that will shock you with its frankness, amuse you with its comedy—and galvanize you into action.

 “Hear Word! is agitprop theater of an exceptionally vital order … These are sparks to be fanned into flame.
 By the end the brightness radiating from its all-female cast has the glare and heat of a raging bonfire.” – The New York Times

 In addition, Waitress (A.R.T. premiere August 2015) continues performances on Broadway, in London’s West End, and across the country on a national tour.
 Diane Paulus’ Tony Award-winning production of Pippin (A.R.T. production December 2012) opens in Tokyo in June 2019.
 Jagged Little Pill (A.R.T. premiere May 2018) will open on Broadway this fall.
-Notes from the Field (A.R.T. production August 2016) is currently available on HBO.
-All the Way (A.R.T. production September 2013) is currently available on HBO.
+Notes from the Field (A.R.T. production August 2016) and All the Way (A.R.T. production September 2013) are currently available on HBO.
 The immersive phenomenon Sleep No More (A.R.T. premiere October 2009) continues at The McKinnon Hotel in Shanghai and its run at The McKittrick Hotel Off-Broadway.